 2012 February - President Nasheed announces his resignation after a mutiny by the police and weeks of demonstrations over the arrest of the chief justice.
 Later, he says he was forced out in a coup.

 Vice-president Mohamed Waheed Hussain Manik is sworn in as president.

-2012 July - Former President Nasheed is charged with illegally ordering the arrest of the chief justice, whose detention sparked protests in February.
-The move comes as Mr Nasheed's supporters demonstrate and demand early elections.
+2012 July - Former President Nasheed is charged with illegally ordering the arrest of the chief justice, as Nasheed supporters demonstrate and demand early elections.

-2012 August - Commonwealth-backed investigation dismisses claims that a coup forced Mohamed Nasheed to step down as president in February.
+2012 August - Commonwealth-backed investigation dismisses claims that coup forced Mohamed Nasheed to step down in February.
 The report says Mr Nasheed resigned voluntarily.